Description

 The Pure Data patch is available for download here.
 It is also linked in the PDF.

-Email me (adam at adamscottneal.com) for the video file (or play [muted] from YouTube).
+Email me (adam at adamscottneal.com) for the optional video file (or play [muted] from YouTube).

 Video presentation, with studio recording by Michael Sterling Smith: